liddiard/slack-meetups/README.md

 1. In the top level of the repo, run `cp .env.example .env`
 2. Edit the `.env` example to fill in environment variables, including:
+  - Django stuff:
-  - `SECRET_KEY`: required; a long random string for Django's cryptography
+    - `SECRET_KEY`: a long random string for Django's cryptography
+    - `DJANGO_SUPERUSER_USERNAME`: username to log into the admin
+    - `DJANGO_SUPERUSER_EMAIL`: your email address
+    - `DJANGO_SUPERUSER_PASSWORD`: password to log into the admin
+  - Slack stuff:
-  - `SLACK_API_TOKEN`: required; a bot token to connect to Slack, usually starts with "xoxb-"
+    - `SLACK_API_TOKEN`: a bot token to connect to Slack, usually starts with "xoxb-"
-  - `SLACK_SIGNING_SECRET`: required; used to verify that requests are from Slack
+    - `SLACK_SIGNING_SECRET`: used to verify that requests are from Slack
-  - `ADMIN_SLACK_USER_ID`: optional; Slack user ID for the admin who will be messaged if the bot receives a message it doesn't know how to act on
+    - `ADMIN_SLACK_USER_ID`: (optional) Slack user ID for the admin who will be messaged if the bot receives a message it doesn't know how to act on

 ### Running with Docker (recommended)

 1. [Install Docker](https://docs.docker.com/get-docker/)
 2. Run `docker compose up` (add `-d` to run in the background)
+3. Visit http://localhost:8000/admin/ and log in with the credentials you set in the `.env` file

 ### Running without Docker